johnlane/random-toolbox/README.md

 get_apod_wallpaper downloads wallpaper from NASA's [Astronomy Picture of the Day](http://apod.nasa.gov/apod/astropix.htm)

+get_video_stream returns a video stream URL suitable for use by ffmpeg's imput parameter.
+It supports http://ustream.tv.

 snippets - the files in this directory contain useful command snippets for shells, databases and other applications.